Master Schedule vs Milestone Schedule infographic

 A Milestone Schedule is a summary level schedule, which identifies the major project milestones.

-Milestone planning focuses on milestones instead of activities.
-Major deliverables, significant events, contractual obligations, and the company’s strategic goals are demonstrated in milestone schedules.
+This planning focuses on milestones instead of activities.
+Also, it includes major deliverables, significant events, contractual obligations and the company’s strategic goals.

-Milestone schedules are one of the most important schedules that must be maintained and referred through the project life cycle.
-Simply put, a milestone schedule is a summary level schedule that helps the project team to review and track all the major project milestones that may exist during the execution of the project.
+They are one of the most important schedules that must be maintained and referred through the project life cycle.

 Project Schedule